-The Flatiron District is a relatively recent name for this area, which is best known by the famous Flatiron Building.
+The Flatiron District is a relatively recent name for this area.
 In its early days, the area was filled with numerous toy manufacturers, thereby called the Toy District.

 The Toy Building at 23rd Street and Fifth Avenue was the mecca for toy manufacturers starting around 1905.
 Manufacturing shifted overseas in the late 1980s.
-Across from the Toy Building is the Flatiron Building.
-It was New York’s tallest skyscraper when it was erected in 1902 and is a historical landmark.
+Across from the Toy Building is the Flatiron Building, an incredible skyscraper and historical landmark.